bag-cnag/biodm/docs/getting_started.rst

 Default configuration parameters are set on fixed IPs declared in this ``compose.yml`` file.

-**optional - strongly recommended for keycloak -:** for testing convenience you may add those lines to your host table.
+**optional - essential for keycloak/minikube -:** for testing convenience you should add those lines to your host table.

 .. code-block:: bash

     sudo cat >> /etc/hosts <<EOF
     # biodm-dev
     10.10.0.2       postgres.local
-    10.10.0.3       keycloak.local
+    10.10.0.3       keycloak.local host.minikube.internal
     10.10.0.4       s3bucket.local
     EOF